The Way of Water—El Paso

 San Jacinto Plaza, Downtown El Paso

-Co-directed by Melissa Melpignano, UTEP and Allison Orr, Forklift Danceworks and featuring UTEP and Wesleyan University students, El Paso water experts and community members, the UTEP Concert Chorale and Mountain Movement Dance Company.
+Co-directed by Melissa Melpignano of UTEP and Allison Orr of Forklift Danceworks, and featuring UTEP and Wesleyan University students, El Paso water experts and community members, the UTEP Concert Chorale, and Mountain Movement Dance Company.
+An official event of UTEP World Water Week 2025: “Water: States and Transformations

-This project is supported by The City of El Paso—The Museum and Cultural Affairs Division, the Mid-America Arts Alliance, The Texas Commission on the Arts, The New England Foundation for the Arts, and donors to Forklift Danceworks.
+Water Moves is supported by The City of El Paso/Museum and Cultural Affairs Division, Mid-America Arts Alliance, Texas Commission on the Arts, New England Foundation for the Arts, and donors to Forklift Danceworks.